OpenRefine/openrefine.org/download.md

 sidebar_link: true
 ---

 You will find on this page a list of OpenRefine distributions and extensions available for download.
 Are we missing something?
 Want to fix a typo?
-You can submit changes (pull request) [from here](https://github.com/OpenRefine/openrefine.github.com/blob/master/download.md).
+You can [submit changes](https://github.com/OpenRefine/openrefine.github.com/blob/master/download.md).

 ## Official Distribution